-21 Savage: Young undocumented immigrants should be ‘exempt’
+21 Savage: Kids in US illegally should become citizens

 “When you ain’t got no choice, you should be exempt,” 21 Savage said.
 “It’s not like I was 30, woke up and moved over here.
 I’ve been here since I was like 7 or 8, probably younger than that.
 I didn’t know anything about visas and all that.
 I just knew we were moving to a new place.”

-He said people in his shoes should be made citizens.
+He said people in his situation should be made citizens.

 “I feel like we should be exempt,” he reiterated.
 “I feel like we should automatically become citizens.”

-Federal immigration officials have known 21 Savage’s status since at least 2017, when he applied for a new visa.
+Federal immigration officials have known 21 Savage’s immigration status since at least 2017, when he applied for a new visa.

 The 26-year-old rapper’s immigration case still remains pending a hearing before a new judge, according to his lawyer.